Mrs Kristen Storey1, Dr Bronwyn Griffin2, Professor Roy Kimble1,2

 1Lady Cilento Children’s Hospital, South Brisbane, Australia, 2Centre for Children’s Burns and Trauma Research, South Brisbane, Australia

-I am the Clinical Nurse Consultant at the Lady Cilento Children’s Hospital in Brisbane
+I am the Clinical Nurse consultant within the Lady Cilento Children’s Hospital Brisbane